 Students with unusual family circumstances or who have experienced a significant change in income may be eligible for either a dependency or income override.
 Please review the policies page to see if your circumstances meet the criteria.

 To ensure receipt of important information regarding financial aid, make sure local mailing address and phone numbers are current in UAOnline.
 UAA students currently registered for classes are eligible for a free UAA email account.
 Instructions on how to access this account can be found on the IT services website.

 Financial Aid Disbursement

-Students who are eligible for financial aid will have their federal and institutional aid applied directly to their tuition & fee bill as early as 10 days prior to the first day of classes.
+Students who are eligible for financial aid will have their federal and institutional aid applied directly to their tuition and fee bill as early as 10 days prior to the first day of classes.

 UAA does not drop students due to non-payment.
 Students with outstanding bills as of the Payment Deadline are charged a late fee.
-To ensure your financial aid will be processed and applied by the payment deadline, please make sure your FAFSA and all requested documentation is submitted to the Financial Aid Office by the following dates:
+To ensure financial aid will be processed and applied by the payment deadline, please make sure the FAFSA and all requested documentation is submitted to the Financial Aid Office by the following dates: